Burr Oak Cemetery: Investigation

-Because of the investigation, the entire cemetery was declared a crime scene by the Cook County Sheriff's Office and temporarily closed to the public.
+Because of the investigation, the entire cemetery was declared a crime scene by the Cook County Sheriff's Office and temporarily closed.
 The court-assigned receiver managing the cemetery had hoped to reopen it in September, but on October 13, 2009, visiting families found the cemetery still closed, with no statement on when it would reopen.
 The sheriff's office set up a searchable database with photographs of most headstones.
 The cemetery records were in great disarray, but the usable ones were computerized and turned over to the receiver for integration into the database.

-A study of the records indicated that between 140,190 and 147,568 people were buried at Burr Oak.
-However, the cemetery has space for a maximum of 130,000 graves, and some areas appear never to have been used for burials.
-After burials resumed in November 2009, some human remains were found in areas that no one knew had been used.
+A study of the records indicated that between 140,190 and 147,568 people were buried at Burr Oak, but the cemetery has space for only 130,000 graves, and some areas appear never to have been used for burials.
+After burials resumed in November 2009, some human remains were found in areas unknown to have been used.
 On May 24, 2011, a federal judge approved a plan to place the cemetery into a trust that would use about $2.6 million of a $7 million insurance settlement to renovate and run the cemetery.
 The judge set aside at least $50,000 for a memorial to honor those whose graves were lost or desecrated.
 Those who can prove they buried relatives in the cemetery will receive $100 per grave.
 Those whose relatives' graves were destroyed may apply for more money.